flet-dev/website/docs/tutorials/python-realtime-chat.md

         page.update()
 ```

-Finally, we need to call `pubsub.send_all()` method when the user clicks on "Send" button:
+Finally, you need to call `pubsub.send_all()` method when the user clicks on "Send" button:
 ```python
     def send_click(e):
         page.pubsub.send_all(Message(user=page.session_id, text=new_message.value))